apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/ALTER TABLE_EN.md

                 TINYINT/SMALLINT/INT/BIGINT is converted to TINYINT/SMALLINT/INT/BIGINT/DOUBLE.
                 Convert LARGEINT to DOUBLE
                 VARCHAR supports modification of maximum length
+                Convert DATETIME to DATE(Only year-month-day information is retained, For example: `2019-12-09 21:47:05` <--> `2019-12-09`)
+                Convert DATE to DATETIME(Set hour, minute, second to zero, For example: `2019-12-09` <--> `2019-12-09 00:00:00`)
+                Convert FLOAT to DOUBLE
+                Convert INT to DATE (If the INT data fails to convert, the original data remains the same)
             6) Does not support changing from NULL to NOT NULL

     5. Reorder the columns of the specified index